NicholasEM/CustomizableMap/README.md

 If far fewer pieces of data are showing up than expected, try zooming in.
 At higher zoom levels the map automatically gathers pieces of data from similar geographic areas and represents them with one image on the map along with a number telling how many pieces are in that rough area.

-If the map is showing up but there are no pieces of data showing, check the details for the collection you entered and make sure all the syntax is correct - a single space or number out of place could be causing the problem!
+If the map is showing up but there are no pieces of data showing, check the details for the collection you entered and make sure all syntax is completely correct - a single space or number out of place could be causing the problem!

 At this point a good way to find the latitude and longitude of a place you want to center the map on is to google "latitude and longitude of   [place]."

 If the map isn't centering where you want it to center remember that North v.
 South and East v.
 West are determined by a positive or negative degree value - North/South, East/West, +/- respectively.
 Also note that while you DO need a '-' sign in front of the number in order to make the value negative (and correspond to degrees South or West) you DO NOT need a '+' sign in front of the positive numbers.